YOHANNES-DEGEFA/YOHANNES-DEGEFA/README.md

 ```
 I build production systems and rescue fragile codebases.
-I use AI tools deliberately — for speed on the parts that don't
+I use AI tools deliberately, for speed on the parts that don't
 need me, so I can spend attention on the parts that do:
 architecture, edge cases, and the calls that are hard to reverse.
 ```

-- **Code auditor** — I fix messy codebases and turn them into stable, scalable systems
+- **Code auditor** : I fix messy codebases and turn them into stable, scalable systems
-- **Edge-case first** — the failure modes others miss are usually where I start
+- **Edge-case first** : the failure modes others miss are usually where I start
-- **Shipper** — working software over perfect code
+- **Shipper** : working software over perfect code

 <br/>